elias89/flayout/README.md

       </div>
     </div>
 ```
-Clue: You can nest more `flayout-group`s and `flayout-pane`s so that way you get more than just 2 panes.
+Clue: You can nest more `flayout-group` and `flayout-pane` so that way you get more than just 2 panes.

 All this will change and improve.